 After you’ve done all that, watch your cat’s mood and health improve.
 They’ll love that way more than food.

-If there’s one thing your cats definitely love more than food, it’s you, the human who gives them love and affection.
+If there’s one thing your cat definitely loves more than food, it’s you, the human who gives them love and affection.

 A study from Oregon State University shows cats prefer social interaction to food.
 The study included pet cats and shelter cats and gave them a choice between food, toys, scent, and social interaction with humans.